hefeust/domulo/README.md

 # Domulo user's guide

 Domulo is a VDOM implementation experiment with an alternate and fast way to store and do things.
+Its name comes from the use of MWC (Multiply With Carry) number generators used to store data inside Block Meory Pool internal data structure.

 Domulo linearizes the VDOM n-ary tree structure so :